ShreeshChauhan/CourtPrice/README.md

 > A full-stack web app that tracks ATP tennis player performance and correlates it with real-world memorabilia prices on eBay.

-Search any player, see their recent match history, and view what their signed merchandise is selling for — with price trends over time.
+Search any player, see their recent match history, and view what their signed merchandise is selling for right now.

 ---

 ## What It Does

-- Search any ATP player (Alcaraz, Sinner, Djokovic...)
+- Search any ATP player (Alcaraz, Sinner, Djokovic, Medvedev...)
-- View their last 15 matches with results, opponents, scores, and tournaments
+- Click a player to see their recent match history — wins, losses, scores, surfaces, tournaments
-- See live eBay prices for their signed memorabilia (avg, min, max)
+- See live eBay prices for their signed memorabilia (avg, min, max, total listings)
-- Track price history over time as a chart
-- Browse active listings with images and direct eBay links
+- Browse active eBay listings with titles and prices

 ---